loopbackio/loopback-next/_SPIKE_.md

   ```

 We should also allow models to configure indexes for certain databases only,
-using any of the three forms shown above.
+using any of the forms shown above.

 ```js
 {